What can you expect during your Pelvic Floor Physical Therapy Appointment?

 Pelvic Floor Physical Therapist Expertise

-Stephanie Daniels, PT, DPT leads the Cioffredi & Associates Pelvic Floor Physical Therapy program.
-She has experience as a clinic director at a Pelvic Floor Physical therapy clinic in Colorado and has dedicated her continuing education coursework to Pelvic Health courses through the American Physical Therapy Association’s Academy of Pelvic Health Physical Therapy.
+Stephanie Daniels, PT, DPT has experience as a Pelvic Floor Physical therapy clinic director and has dedicated her continuing education coursework to Pelvic Health courses through the American Physical Therapy Association’s Academy of Pelvic Health Physical Therapy.
 She has taken all three levels of Pelvic Health Physical Therapy which provide training for the evaluation and management of pelvic floor dysfunction in a variety of patient populations.
-The Section’s Pelvic Health Physical Therapy courses are recognized internationally by The International Continence Society (ICS) as providing training that conforms to ICS standards.